 Sure, everyone’s familiar with the Columbus, Sir Francis Drake and Captain Cook but when it comes to sailors of the modern era many of the names don’t quite come rolling off the lips.
-In this article we’ll look at some of the greatest names in modern sailing – some of whom are household names whilst others may not be quite as familiar.
+In this article we’ll look at some of the greatest modern sailors – some of whom are household names whilst others may not be quite as familiar.

 Sir Peter Blake